libratbag/libratbag/README.md

     ninja -C builddir
     sudo ninja -C builddir install

-Note: 'builddir' is the build output directory and can be changed to any other directory name.
+Note: `builddir` is the build output directory and can be changed to any other directory name.
 To set configure-time options, use e.g.

     mesonconf builddir -Denable-documentation=no

-Run 'mesonconf builddir' to list the options.
+Run `mesonconf builddir` to list the options.

 License
 -------